harmony-one/x/progress/alaina-furstenberg.md

 2023-10-30 Mon: Contacted the remote team & utilized Calendly to schedule user testing calls.
 Synced with remote team on steps to take prior to our call.
-Spent 30 mins on Whisper and 15 on VoiceAI, feedback can be found [here](https://www.notion.so/harmonyone/Alaina-fb16535018a34835a8346b74f64e1c56)Aided Rikako in onboarding, synced with Theo on Thursday's event.
+Prepared topics of discussion for testing.
+Spent 30 mins on Whisper and 15 on VoiceAI, feedback can be found [here](https://www.notion.so/harmonyone/Alaina-fb16535018a34835a8346b74f64e1c56).
+Aided Rikako in onboarding, synced with Theo on Thursday's event.

 ---